 (a) The “worst image,” for the plaintiff, was the “the ‘baby’ lying in the mangled car”;

 (b) Plaintiff experienced “a great deal of grief for the child who died”;

 (c) Plaintiff experienced the “paradox of knowing he had no responsibility in her death and wanting her to forgive him at the same time”; and

-The last one in particular – even if theologically correct – marks the Plaintiff as deranged and I’m surprised the majority let that go without even a comment.
+The last one in particular – even if theologically correct – marks the Plaintiff as deranged, and I’m surprised the majority let that go without even a comment.
 The truck driver is telling the father that his loss is worse than his daughter’s.
-The crazy paradox is that anyone so grief stricken over the death of another would be willing to subject the father who caused the death of his own two year old child more grief.
+The crazy paradox is that anyone so grief-stricken over the death of another would subject the father who caused the death of his own two-year-old child more grief.